tom-jj-G/Neural_Network_NonProfit/Challenge/README_Challenge.md

 ## Were you able to achieve the target model performance?
 What steps did you take to try and increase model performance?

-If yes: great !

-if not, try :
     - x3 neuros by input
-    - additional layers
+    - 1 additional layers
-    - increase epochs
+    - increase epochs to 100
+    - removing some noisy data

 ## If you were to implement a different model to solve this classification problem, which would you choose?
 Why?